ddmngz/ddmngz.github.io/content/projects/class_projects.md

-Welcome to my coursework page!
-Because these projects are for classes, the repos are private.
-Reach out to me if you'd like access!
+Welcome to my page for cool class projects!
+The repos are private, but feel free to reach out if you'd like access, or to discuss the work!

 ## Reliable Data Transfer over UDP (2 projects)
 **Computer Networks  | C & Rust |**

 * Chat app in C designed from scratch with only standard library
 * Stop and Wait Protocol for Reliable Data Transfer over UDP
-* Group chat and multiple user funcitonality
+* Group chat and multiple user functionality

 * two user chat app in Rust using standard library
 * Go-Back-N Protocol for Reliable Data Transfer over UDP